Appoint a lawyer to represent your application for a Work Visa to the United States.

 An H2A visa is a temporary work visa for foreign agricultural workers with a job offer for seasonal agricultural work in the US.
 The H2A visa program is open to nationals of countries that the United States Secretary of Homeland Security has designated as eligible to participate and is revised annually.

-Those with a temporary job offer in a non-agricultural industry may be eligible for an H2B visa to work in the US.Assessment for Businesses Assessment for Employees
+Those with a temporary job offer in a non-agricultural industry may be eligible for an H2B visa to work in the US.Assessment for Employers Assessment for Individuals

 H2A Visa Requirements

 To qualify for an H2A visa, the applicant must hold a passport from one of the following countries:

 Papua New Guinea

 In addition, the applicant must have a temporary or seasonal offer of employment in an agricultural environment.
 Furthermore, the prospective employer must demonstrate that the position cannot be filled by a US worker.

 H2A visa applicants may also be required to meet certain health and character requirements.Assessment for Employers Assessment for Individuals